MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeamScheduleShift.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphShift1>: shift
+BODYPARAMETER <IMicrosoftGraphShift>: shift
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
   - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity